adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "That won’t matter," declared Ozma.
 "Here they come, my dear!"

 As she spoke, there before the throne appeared Uncle Henry and Aunt Em.
 For a moment they stood motionless, with white and startled faces.

 Aunt Em’s hair was straggly and she had on a pair of Uncle Henry’s old slippers.
-In one hand she held a dish- towel and in the other a cracked plate.
+In one hand she held a dishtowel and in the other a cracked plate.
 Uncle Henry wore a ragged straw hat, a shirt without any collar and blue overalls.

 "Oh!" gasped Uncle Henry.